New Palace, Potsdam: Park

 Commemoration of Nazi links in 2022 in the Marble Gallery.

-avenue.
+The New Palace, lying at the western end of the Sanssouci royal park, is located on a main axial avenue.
 At the time of its construction, the palace was located in an expansive baroque park area.
 Today, the area of the palace park within proximity to the New Palace is laid out simply with pathways, statuary, fountains and greenery.

 Nearby are the Temple of Friendship and the Antique Temple, which like the New Palace were designed by Carl von Gontard and built shortly after its completion.

 World Heritage Site

 Since 1990, the New Palace has been part of the UNESCO World Heritage Site "Palaces and Parks of Potsdam and Berlin".
 The palace is administered by the Stiftung Preußische Schlösser und Gärten Berlin-Brandenburg.